Subhash Chandra Garg: Education

 Garg has graduate degrees in Law (LLB) and Commerce (BCom) from Rajasthan University from Government College, Ajmer.
 Garg is a professionally qualified Cost & Management Accountant from Institute of Cost Accountants of India.
 In addition, Garg is a qualified Company Secretary and received gold medal in 1990.

 Career

+Subhash Garg with Under Secretary of the Treasury for International Affairs David Malpass in Washington, D.C. in 2018.